msalmonse/csv2/README.md

 file name.
 If the JSON file is missing then all defaults are used.
 If the svg file is not specified then the svg data is written to the standard output.

-The code handles vanilla cases well but other cases may fail.
-In particular quoted text isn't properly handled, leading and trailing quotes are just trimmed as are spaces and carriage returns.
+The code handles most cases well but strange cases may fail.
 Numbers are expected to be in English format i.e. `.` is the decimal seperator.
 JSON errors may cause a crash, probably without a helpful error message.<br/>
-Most of the effort was put into generating the SVG.
+Most of the effort was put into generating the Canvas and SVG.

 The [usage](usage.md) is available as are some [examples](examples/examples.md).<br/>
 Some of the options are mainly intended for [testing](Testing.md).